andyatkinson/presentations/railsconf2025/10_mistakes.md

 - Querying and retrieving huge sets of 10K+ rows, making users wait
 - Ineffective filtering and indexing on *low cardinality* columns
 - Missing indexes on *high cardinality* columns or foreign keys for filtering
-- Not using advanced indexing like multicolumn or partial (Postgres)
+- Not using advanced indexing strategies or index types
-- Performing slow aggregate queries (`SUM`, `COUNT`) on huge tables
+- Performing slow aggregate queries (`SUM`, `COUNT`) causing users to wait
 - For huge tables of 100GB or more in size, avoiding table partitioning

 <div class="corner-label">💵 Server costs, user experience</div>